($1,396) Cost to ship a car from St. Paul, MN to Gainesville, FL

 The time of the year

-Seasonal demand and weather conditions in both St. Paul and Gainesville can impact car shipping prices.
+Both seasonal trends and local weather in St. Paul and Gainesville can influence what you’ll pay for car shipping.

 St. Paul has frigid and snowy winters, while summers are warm to hot and humid.
 St. Paul experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog